kinycx/OmninextTest/README.md

 > sls deploy

-Since we're storing Users in a database.
-We want to store them by userId, which is a unique identifier for a particular user.
+Since we're storing Users in a database we want to store them by userId, which is a unique identifier for a particular user.

 I'll use curl for these examples.
-Set the DOMAIN variable to your unique domain and base path so it's easier to reuse:

 Set the DOMAIN variable to your unique domain and base path so it's easier to reuse: